 The CBA has been an active participant in government consultations on issues such as preventing workplace violence and harassment, pay equity, and flexible work.

-The CBA also supports the work of Catalyst Canada, Women in Capital Markets, the Association of Women in Finance (Quebec), the Association of Women in Finance (B.C.) and Women in Governance and the work they do to champion gender diversity.
+The Association also supports the work of organizations like Catalyst Canada and the Association of Quebec Women in Finance and the work they do to champion gender diversity.